Account Search Logout

 Looir moves into his embrace as he brushes her shoulder.

-“Do you dream of the Owl?” he asks.
-“I dream of him, too,”
+“Do you dream of the Owl?” he wonders.
+“I dream of him, too.”

-Overcome with desire, Aedan lifts his back from the wall and reaches out from the darkness.
-Fingers stop short of the man’s smooth, sun-kissed skin.
-He longs for a handful of that taut, supple ass…until Reed Eyes intrudes, like a bad smell.
+Overcome with desire, Aedan reaches out from the darkness, his fingers stopping short of the man’s smooth, sun-kissed skin.
+He desires just a handful of that taut, supple ass.
+Then, Reed Eyes intrudes like a bad smell.

-“Pilus Junius took his hidden Gaul through the gate,”
+“Pilus Junius took that little Gaul through the gate.”

-“Where are they?”
-Skipio demands, tossing the brush.
+“Where are they?” the Lion demands, tossing the brush.

-“At the camp cistern,” he replies.
-“Something about a druid poisoning our water,”
+“At the camp cistern,” says Reed Eyes with a grin.
+“Something about the Owl poisoning our water,”

-Skipio’s face turns boyish when he laughs.
-“The Owl fell for my ruse,”
+“The Owl fell for my ruse,” he boasts.

-“The water crews will miss having those wenches refill the cistern every day,” Actus laughs with him.
-“Now they’ll have to go back to doing their job,”
+“The water crews will miss having those wenches refill the boiler every day,” says Reed Eyes, laughing with him.
+“They’ll have to go back to doing their duties.”

-Aedan slips out of the stall, his shaky Latin discerning that he’s been made a fool.
-He wanders back to the wall, caring little if anyone spots him in the pouring rain.
-After clumsily slipping under the barrier, he strokes through the murky depths where the undertow cannot catch his legs.
+Aedan’s shaky Latin discerns that he’s been made a fool.
+After they depart, he wanders back to the wall, caring little if anyone spots him in the waning rain.
+He clumsily slips under the barrier and into the water, strokes over murky shallows.

-Onshore, bootprints lead into the trees, where a dull glow awaits.
-What an utter fool.
-Aedan climbs a tree to its highest branch and spots Bitch Face below with the traitorous Alon under a torch.
+What an utter fool the Lion has made of him.
+Anger fades onshore, where bootprints lead into the trees and reveal a dull glow.
+Aedan climbs a tree to its highest branch and spots Bitch Face below with the traitorous Alon under his torch.

-“You’re sure he’ll come through here?” the bitch asks in their language.
+“You’re sure he’ll come through here?”
+Bitch Face asks in their language.

 Bitch Face wraps a gentle arm around him.

-“I’ll take you with me,” Bitch Face promises.
-“You’re not like the rest of these painted animals.
+“I’d never take him with me.
+He’s an utter animal.”
+Bitch Face softens and pulls Alon close.
+“You’re not like the rest of them.
 You’ve got a Roman soul,”

-“There are some small falls two miles from where the Lug meets the Stour,” Alon reveals.
-“Behind the first set is an entrance to a large cavern,”
+“There’s a grand waterfall about a mile from where the Lug meets the Stour,” Alon tells him.
+“Behind the first set of falls is an entrance to a large cavern.”

-“Stay here until I return,” he hands the young man his torch.
-“Do not go near the fort until I retrieve you,”
+“Stay here until I return,” he hands the young Bibroci his torch.
+“Do not go near the fort until I retrieve you.”

 “I won’t,” says Alon, a proper lap dog.

-“What’s a little thing like you,” the brawny man sneers.
-“Doing so far away from your sister?”
+“What’s a little thing like you doing so far from your sister?” roars Skipio Servius.

-Terror in his eyes, Alon throws the torch at him and charges for the woods, but the Lion quickly snatches him back.
-With one hand on the little man’s throat, the Roman hoists his prey high before tearing away his smock with a single tug.
+Alon throws the torch at the man and runs, but the Lion snatches him by the arm.
+With one hand around Alon’s throat, he lifts him off his feet and tears away Alon’s smock with a single tug.

 “Please,” Alon chokes out in Latin.
 “I belong to Castor,”

-“You belong to Rome.”
-Skipio pins his forearm to Alon’s chest and spreads the waif’s thighs with his knees.
-“I’m going to use you like Jupiter on a lonely day,”
+He pins his forearm to the fallen Alon’s back.
+“I’m going to use you like Jupiter on a lonely day,” says the Lion, spreading the waif’s thighs with his knees.

-“The Owl is here,” Alon cries as a cockhead knocks at his door.
-“He’s above us, watching,”
+“No, please!
+Listen, the Owl is here,” Alon cries as the Roman’s cockhead knocks at his door.
+“He’s above us, watching in the trees!”

-The Lion’s broad smile evokes a rare one from the Owl.
+A broad smile evokes a rare one from Aedan.

-“Get down here, you skinny Ganymede bitch,” he chuckles in Greek, wagging his arousal.
-“Let me poke that throat,”
+“Get down here, you ugly Ganymede bitch,” he demands in Greek while wagging his arousal.
+“Let me poke that throat.”

-Aedan tips over, catching a low hanger, and his palms grow hot with each revolution as he gains enough momentum to launch.
-He sails through the air, grasping one branch and swinging to another, an agile squirrel speeding through the trees.
+Aedan falls toward him, catching a low branch and swinging around, his toes just out of the Lion’s reach.
+His palms grow hot with each revolution until he gains enough momentum to launch.
+Sailing through the air, he swings from one hanger to another, an agile squirrel speeding through the trees.

 Ciniod studies her reflection in the glass, her pride stinging from Cassibelanus’s decision to demote her for a sniveling man-cunt.
 There’s no time to revisit such an insult as screams from the cavern tighten her arms.